Prospecting via Webinars for Life Insurance Agents

 Are you using webinars as a prospecting tool?
 Webinars can help you address trending topics, answer client questions, and build your mailing list.

 Webinars are a great way to present yourself as an authority and earn a prospect’s trust.
 They're also a great way to create an agent/client bond, especially if you sell online and rarely meet your clients in person.
-The best part is that you can get started for free.
+According to On24, 95% of marketers say that webinars are a key part of their process - and 74% say they can tie webinar marketing directly to revenue.
+That's huge!
+The best part is that you can get started doing webinars for free.
 If you enjoy the process, you can always invest in software and equipment that creates a richer experience for your attendees.

 Webinars for Life Insurance Agents: Getting Started